Edge Estimation with Independent Set Oracles: Introduction

 We describe two new algorithms.
 Let $\Graph = (\IRX{n},\Edges)$ be a simple graph with $\nEdges = \cardin{\Edges}$ edges.

 \paragraph{The Bipartite Independence Oracle.} We present an algorithm that uses \BIS queries and computes an estimate $\estm$ for the number of edges in $\Graph$, such that

 The algorithm performs $O( \eps^{-4} \log^{14} n )$ \BIS queries, and succeeds with high probability (see \thmref{bisq} for a precise statement).
-Since $\polylog(n)$ \BIS queries can simulate a degree query (see \secref{d:est}), one can obtain a $(2+\eps)$-approximation of $\nEdges$ by using Feige's algorithm~\cite{f-sirvu-06}, which uses degree queries.
+Ignoring the cost of the queries, the running time is near linear (we mostly ignore running times in this paper, since query complexity is our main resource).
+Since $\polylog(n)$ \BIS queries can simulate a degree query (see \secref{d:est}), one can obtain a $(2+\eps)$-approximation of~$\nEdges$ by using Feige's algorithm~\cite{f-sirvu-06}, which uses degree queries.
 This gives an algorithm that uses $O\pth{\sqrt{n} \pcdot \polylog(n)/\mathrm{poly}(\e)}$ \BIS queries.
 Our new algorithm provides significantly better guarantees, in terms of both the approximation and number of \BIS queries.

+The result is somewhat more general than stated above.
+One can use the algorithm to estimate the number of edges in any induced subgraph of the original graph.
+Similarly, one can estimate the number of edges in the graph between any two disjoint subsets of vertices $\SA,\SB \subseteq \IRX{n}$.
+That is, the algorithm can estimate the size of $\EdgesY{\SA}{\SB}= \Set{ \eA \eB \in \Edges}{\eA \in \SA, \eB \in \SB}$.

-Compared to the result of Dell and Lapinskas \cite{dl-fgrac-17}, our algorithm uses exponentially fewer queries, since we do not spend $n \pcdot \polylog(n)$ edge existence queries.
+Compared to the result of Dell and Lapinskas \cite{dl-fgrac-18}, our algorithm uses exponentially fewer queries, since we do not spend $n \pcdot \polylog(n)$ edge existence queries.
 Our improvement does not seem to imply anything for their applications in fine-grained complexity.
 We leave open the question of finding problems where a more efficient \BIS algorithm would lead to new decision versus counting complexity results.

 \paragraph{The Ordinary Independence Oracle.} We also present a second algorithm, using only \IS queries to compute a $(1+\eps)$-approximation.
 It performs

 \IS queries (see \thmref{is:approx}).
 In particular, the number of \IS queries is bounded by